istio/istio.io/content/en/news/releases/1.14.x/announcing-1.14.2/index.md

 - **Added** the ability to read `kubernetes.io/tls` type `cacerts` secrets.
   ([Issue #38528](https://github.com/istio/istio/issues/38528))

 - **Fixed** a bug when updating a multi-cluster secret, the previous cluster is not stopped.
-Even deleting the secret will not stop the previous cluster  ([Issue #39366](https://github.com/istio/istio/issues/39366)).
+Even deleting the secret will not stop the previous cluster.  ([Issue #39366](https://github.com/istio/istio/issues/39366))

 - **Fixed** a bug where specifying `warmupDuration` without `Lb` policy is not configuring the warmup duration.  ([Issue #39430](https://github.com/istio/istio/issues/39430))